jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   the terminal shows passing tests.
 The ``finally`` clause is always run regardless of what happens in the ``try..except..else`` blocks

-* I will add one more test to show that the code in the ``finally`` block will always run
+* I add one more test to show that the code in the ``finally`` block will always run

   .. code-block:: python